Integrating our GHG performance goal

 Energy efficiency and continuous improvement of our base assets

-By producing both industrial steam and electricity through a natural gas-fuelled process, cogeneration is the most carbon-efficient form of base load power generation.
-The excess power from our cogeneration facility combined with our wind energy, have reduced the overall GHG intensity of Alberta’s grid.
+- All of our oil sands facilities use cogeneration, and we are a net exporter of power to Alberta’s electricity grid.
+By producing both industrial steam and electricity through a natural gas-fuelled process, cogeneration is the most energy-efficient form of hydrocarbon-based power generation.
+The GHG intensity of the power produced from Suncor’s cogeneration units is approximately 75% below that of an average coal-fired power plant and 30% below a combined-cycle natural gas facility.
+The excess power from our cogeneration facilities combined with our wind energy, significantly contribute to reducing the overall GHG intensity of Alberta’s electricity grid.

-- Amplifying our climate actions through:
+- We are amplifying our climate actions through:

 - technology collaboration efforts through Canada’s Oil Sands Innovation Alliance (COSIA)